Perimeter policy

 - If you're using a controlled Cloud Storage bucket to share data across multiple workspaces and enroll the workspace hosting the bucket inside a perimeter, all other workspaces outside the perimeter will lose access to the bucket.

-- If you’re using a cloud environment to write data to a bucket in another workspace or outside of Workbench and enroll your workspace in a perimeter, that cloud environment will be blocked from writing data out to the external buckets.
+- If you're using an app to write data to a bucket in another workspace or outside of Workbench and enroll your workspace in a perimeter, that app will be blocked from writing data out to the external buckets.

 Perimeter limitations